Distance-structure fidelity,

 of an outlier on the map

 A dataset mixes three kinds of outliers — six points in total, a near-duplicate pair per kind — into the normal clusters, and measures how faithfully outlier-involving distances survive the trip to 2D. toorPIA keeps same-kind outlier pairs co-directional (within 10°) and separates the three kinds into distinct locations — preserving both how far off a point is and what kind of deviation it is.
+Overall, toorPIA ranks first of the eight methods (a composite score of 13 — rank points summed across the metrics, as detailed under Overall Rankings below; runner-up PCA at 9).

 ★ = ground-truth outliers (color = kind of anomaly; a/b = the near-duplicate pair).
 In PCA and Isomap the outliers sink into the clusters; in toorPIA the three kinds separate in different directions with each a/b pair adjacent.